-Acknowledgements The comments by Andras Bardossy, Charles Obled, Kieran O'Connor, Renzo Rosso and Ezio Todini on an early version of this work that was presented at the ESF LESC Exploratory Workshop, Hydrological Risk held at the University of Bologna were encouraging and helpful.
-With the editor's help, the paper was so fortunate as to bring two very encouraging, constructive and detailed reviews by Alberto Montanari and an anonymous reviewer, which improved the paper substantially.
+Acknowledgements The comments by András Bárdossy, Charles Obled, Kieran O'Connor, Renzo Rosso and Ezio Todini on an early version of this work that was presented at the European Science Foundation Exploratory Workshop, Hydrological Risk held at the University of Bologna, Italy, were encouraging and helpful.
+With the

+Editor's help, the paper was fortunate to receive two very encouraging, constructive and detailed reviews, by Alberto Montanari and an anonymous reviewer, which improved the paper substantially.